andreacopellino1/Project-Luminous/README.md

 - How to create interactions for both the player and the other entities of the game
 - Making a multi-scene project work
 - How to create and manage assets that need to feel consistent with each other.
+- How to manage the lighting in Unity